 Capitalization with polite form of address

-Today, when writing in German, one only uses capital letters for the polite form of “Sie” (Sie (akk.); Ihnen (dat.); Ihrer (gen.) which is normally used to speak with foreigners, officials and elderly people.
+Today, when writing in German, one only uses capital letters for the polite form of “Sie” (Sie (akk.); Ihnen (dat.); Ihrer (gen.) which we normally use when we speak with foreigners, officials and elderly people.
 Once, this was also used for addressing “du” in letters, but it was changed by the “Spelling reform” and therefore is not used anymore today.

-Now, after reading this article, you might have found out, that the rules of when to write a word with capital letters are not so complicated as you thought when you decided to read this explanation.
+Now, after reading this article, you might have found out, that the rules of when to write a word with capital letters are not so complicated.
 Germans do indeed pay attention to this aspect of their language, and this is why your new knowledge will help you improve your German skills.